postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 To view the full list of build jobs, select **View All Builds**.
 Use the dropdown lists to filter jobs by branch or build status.
 To get the latest build status information, select **Refresh**.

+To view more details for a build, use the arrows to expand a build, and then expand **Build Steps**.
+For each build step you can view the name, duration, and status.

 <img alt="View all Jenkins builds" src="https://assets.postman.com/postman-docs/jenkins-view-builds-v9-14.jpg">

 ## Viewing collection run details

-Using Newman, you can run Postman collections with your API tests as part of a Jenkins pipeline.
+Using Newman, you can run Postman collections with your API tests as part of a Bitbucket pipeline.
 The Postman cloud reporter can send details about the collection runs back to Postman.

-You can also view the results of collection runs that are [configured in your pipeline using Newman](#configuring-newman-for-jenkins).

-To view details for collections that were run as part of a build, first [configure Newman for Jenkins](#configuring-newman-for-jenkins) and then [kick off a new build](#viewing-build-status).
+To view details for collections that were run as part of a build, first [configure Newman for Bitbucket Pipelines](#configuring-newman-for-bitbucket-pipelines) and then [start a new build](#viewing-build-status).
 After the build is complete, use the arrows to expand a build and expand **Collection Runs**.
 Then expand a collection to view details about a collection run.

 <img alt="View collection runs" src="https://assets.postman.com/postman-docs/jenkins-collection-runs-v9-14.jpg">